-Just Psychology developed and delivered a two year training course for school staff across Salford in order to increase the capacity in schools to effectively meet the holistic needs of International New Arrival (INA) children by training key staff in counselling support and ethnic minority best practice.
+Just Psychology developed and delivered a two-year training course for school staff across Salford to increase schools' capacity to effectively meet the holistic needs of International New Arrival (INA) children by training key staff in counselling support and ethnic minority best practices.

-We developed and delivered a comprehensive training package that included:
+We developed and delivered a comprehensive training package that included the following:

 - attachment and culture

 - culturally sensitive safeguarding

 - understanding INA families and working with INA children and families in school

 Alongside training, staff were supported to put into practice their counselling skills, more profound understanding of cultural differences, and knowledge of possible barriers faced by INA children and families.
 Staff were able to access individual and group supervision to give them the opportunity to discuss their experiences and gain insight and knowledge from their peers.